Background and introduction

 Water Works

-theme of Water .Water used as a tool: effecting a
+We have imposed the theme of Water .Water used as a tool: effecting a

 change such as erosion: a medium: influence and subject matter.